 Further Thought: "God has called His church in this day, as He called ancient Israel, to stand as a light in the earth.
-By the mighty cleaver of truth-the messages of the first, second, and third angels- He has separated them from the churches and from the world to bring them into a sacred nearness to Himself.
+By the mighty cleaver of truth-the messages of the first, second, and third angels-He has separated them from the churches and from the world to bring them into a sacred nearness to Himself.
 He has made them the depositaries of His law and has committed to them the great truths of prophecy for this time.
-Like the holy oracles committed to the world.
+Like the holy oracles committed to ancient Israel, these are a sacred trust to be communicated to the world.